CyrilleB79/outlookExtended/readme.md

 * Compatibility with NVDA 2024.1.
 * Relevant commands are now usable in on-demand speech mode.

+### Version 2.3

+* Note: From now on, translation updates will not appear anymore in the change log.

 ### Version 2.2

 * Restored compatibiliity with NVDA 2019.3.1.